gimm-institute/public-zone/workshops/202204_inaugural/presentations/Different-about.md

 >
 > * Estimating models with nonlinearities and stock-flow relationships is drastically more complicated
 >
-> * We need much larger numbers of data points to make the estimates reliable, but have very limited amount of them available
+> * We need much larger numbers of data points, but have very limited amount of them available
+>
 > * **Gigantic uncertainty** in the "accuracy" of model mechanisms...
 >
-> * Recommendation: Do not bother pretending they are accurate
+> * Do not bother pretending they are accurate
 >
 > * Use extensively **smell tests**
 >